MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 Before performing any operation that would advance the global timestamp ahead of the current wall time, we block the operation until the current wall time catches up to the value we want to advance the global timestamp to.
 These operations include writing to a user table or reading from a view over an upstream source.
-As an optimization we can implement a form of group commit, where all writes to user tables within the same millisecond commit together at the same timestamp.
+As an optimization we can implement a form of group commit or write coalescing, where all writes to user tables within the same millisecond commit together at the same timestamp.
 [#11150](https://github.com/MaterializeInc/materialize/pull/11150)
 and [#10173](https://github.com/MaterializeInc/materialize/pull/10173) are previous pull requests that try and do something similar.